 This is the most common form of stress and is normally short-term.
 It comes from pressures and demands in current moments and is fortunately in small doses.
 It is often exciting but can also exhaust you after the moment of stress is gone.
 An example of acute stress is if you run a marathon that leaves you exhilarated while at the same time drained.
 That same marathon will then leave a wearing feeling on you later in the day.
 Going beyond your limits can leave you with injuries.
 This overloading yourself with short-term stress can lead to headaches, psychological distress, and digestive problems.

 In short, it is a list of things that have gone wrong in your life, all of which are short-term.
 It can be caused by things like an argument, a deadline or a financial obligation.
 Fortunately, acute stress is both short-term and recognizable so it usually doesn’t do too much damage or cause long-term stress.
 It is a normal part of most people’s lives at one time or another and is easily manageable.
 Common symptoms include:

 - Emotional distress; irritability, anger, depression or anxiety – the three stress emotions.

-- Muscular problems; headaches, jaw pain, back pain, and muscular tensions.
+- Muscular problems; headaches, jaw pain, back pain, and muscular tension.